2021–2026 NCAA conference realignment: Collapse

 The Pac-12 then scheduled a board meeting for September 13; an email from the conference's general counsel indicated that some kind of vote could be taken.
 This led Oregon State and Washington State, along with their presidents, to file a civil action in Whitman County, Washington (where Washington State is located) on September 8 against the Pac-12 and Kliavkoff, requesting a temporary restraining order against the conference.
 The filing called for a hearing on the restraining order on September 11.
 The two schools contend that as the only members that have not announced their departure, their presidents are the only legitimate members of the conference's board of directors.
 According to a report by ESPN's Pete Thamel, "The essence of Washington State and Oregon State's concerns, if the league's 12 schools formally meet, is that the current members could vote to dissolve or evenly distribute the remaining assets."
 In the court filing, OSU and WSU pointed out that Pac-12 bylaws state that any member that announces its intent to leave "automatically cease(s) to be a member of the Pac-12 Board of Directors and shall cease to have the right to vote on any matter."
 The filing added that UCLA and USC were immediately stripped of their board seats and voting rights once they announced their move to the Big Ten.
-OSU and WSU reportedly wish to use the conference's remaining assets, including the "Pac-12" brand, as a lure for a friendly merger with the Mountain West Conference.
+OSU and WSU reportedly wished to use the conference's remaining assets, including the "Pac-12" brand, as a lure for a friendly merger with the Mountain West Conference.
 At the September 11 hearing, Whitman County Superior Court Judge Gary Libey granted the restraining order, preventing the full Pac-12 from meeting until the ownership of the league's assets could be determined.
 A hearing for a preliminary injunction was scheduled for November 14.
 On October 9, Washington, acting on behalf of the 10 departing members, filed a motion to intervene in the lawsuit, challenging the grounds for the removal of those members' voting rights and seeking a dismissal of the suit.
 Before Washington's filing, the sides had entered mediation in an attempt to resolve governance and financial issues outside of the courtroom.